rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [22] See also the corresponding :ref:`Advanced Topic<Bipolar-Valued-Likelihood-Tutorial-label>` in the Digraph3 documentation.

 ..
 [23] See the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`.

 ..
+[24] See also the :ref:`Advanced Topic <Bipolar-Valued-Kernels-Tutorial-label>` about computing best choice membership characteristics in the Digraph3 documentation.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive